iLya2IK/wchttpserver/README.md

 3. Saving information about the latest requests and saving logs in SQLite database.
 4. Multithreading preparation and execution of requests based on threads pools e.g. helpful classes to work with EventSources.
 6. Clients ranking based on clients frequency of requests.
-7. Built-in support for gzip and deflate compression methods.
+7. Built-in support for gzip and deflate compression methods including decompression of client-side requests.
 7. Ability to start the server both in HTTP/2 mode and in HTTP 1.1 mode.
 8. Modified OpenSSL modules (added necessary TLS extensions) to create and maintain HTTP/2 connections.
 9. Added the ability to save the master key and a random set of client data on the server-side (necessary for debugging TLS dumps using WireShark).